High School Allows 'Shooting At Trump' As An Option On Multiple Choice Test | John Hawkins' Right Wing News

 “The Las Vegas thing still weights on us,” he concluded.
 “We are absolutely devastated.
 Just like any other American, we are devastated by what happened.”

-This was a terrible idea and the hope the teacher is held responsible.
+This was a terrible idea and they hope the teacher is held responsible.

 - Share